-To perform electrical services in Delaware, you must hold a Delaware professional license as an electrician.
-The Board defines “electrical services” or “electrical work” to mean any activity that is covered by the National Electrical Code (NEC) as adopted by the Delaware State Fire Commission.
-Examples are provided in Section 1.0 of the Board’s Rules and Regulations.
+To perform electrical services in Delaware, you are required to hold a Delaware professional license as an electrician.
+Performing “electrical services” or “electrical work” is defined by the Board to mean any activity that is covered by the National Electrical Code (NEC) as adopted by the Delaware State Fire Commission.
+Examples are provided in Section 1.0 of the Board’s Rules and Regulations

 Types of Licenses

-Types of electrician licensure in Delaware include Master, Master Special, Limited, Limited Special, Journeyperson and Apprentice (24 Del.
+Types of electrician licensure in Delaware include Master, Master Special, Limited, Limited Special, Journeyperson, Residential and Apprentice (24 Del.
 C. 1408 (a)).

 If you do not qualify as a Master Electrician but have knowledge in an area(s) of specialty, you may apply for a Master Electrician Special license in one of these specialty areas:

 - Electric Signs